Gutenberg vs Elementor — Which To Choose? Detailed Comparison

 Elementor is a WYSIWYG editor, so it automatically introduces changes on the screen as you make them.
 The interface is slightly different from WordPress, which means you’ll have to adjust to a new user interface, but it’s incredibly powerful.

-As you can see, there’s a bunch of widgets on the left that you can add or customize via Elementor.
-Even if you’re not a very technical user, this is incredibly easy to get started with.
+As you can see, there are a bunch of widgets on the left that you can add or customize via Elementor.
+Even if you’re not a technical user, this is incredibly easy to start.

 Gutenberg

 Since Gutenberg is baked into WordPress, the editing experience is just an extension of your conventional WordPress dashboard.
-The design adapts based on the theme you have installed, making it very simple to use.
+The design adapts based on your installed theme, making it very simple to use.

-Gutenberg shows you elements before you apply the website theme or add in other elements.
-It’s more of a preview, which is different from Elementor, which lets you see changes in real time.
+Gutenberg shows elements before you apply the website theme or add other elements.
+It’s more of a preview, which is different from Elementor, which lets you see changes in real-time.

-It’s also important to look at the level of support that both of these page builders offer.
+It’s also important to look at the level of support that WordPress Elementor vs Gutenberg offers.

 Elementor